TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Internationalization/ManagingTranslations.rst

    - Please note that you do not have to copy the full reference file, but only the labels you want to translate.

    - The path to the file to override must be expressed as :file:`EXT:foo/bar/...`.
 For the extension "xlf" or "xml" can be used interchangeably.
-The TYPO3 Core will try both anyway, but using "xlf" is more correct and future-proof.
+The `TYPO3 Core`:pn: will try both anyway, but using "xlf" is more correct and future-proof.

 .. attention::